 General Approach

-The SQI is a conceptual approach to describing stream health that is based on a stressor-response relationship between biology and in-stream stressors (Figure 1).
-Using these relationships, the index provides a categorical description of overall stream health to support high-level management decisions, while also providing descriptions of the biological, chemical, and physical components that establish the foundation of the index to further evaluate which factors may be driving stream health.
+Conceptually, the SQI uses an approach to describe stream health that is based on a stressor-response relationship between biology and in-stream stressors (Figure 1).
+Using these relationships, the index provides a categorical description of overall stream health to support management decisions, while also providing descriptions of the biological, chemical, and physical components that establish the foundation of the index to further evaluate which factors may be driving stream health.
 These tiers of information represent overall stream health, biological health, and stressor condition as single, actionable categories.
 The underlying stressor-response relationships that define the categories are based on empirical models that quantify an expected likelihood of chemical or physical stressors impacting the separate components of biological condition.
 Scientists and managers can easily access different components of the SQI depending on the desired level of information within the stressor-response paradigm.

 We selected water chemistry stressors that are strongly associated with biological condition in perennial streams, namely nutrients and conductivity.
 Likewise, we selected physical habitat metrics that quantified flow, channel, and riparian condition observed at a site.
 Although physical habitat can be considered a response metric of stream health depending on the context, physical habitat herein is considered a stressor that can affect biological condition at different taxonomic levels within the stressor-response model.